andrew-levy/sweet-sfsymbols/README.md

 >
 > default: `""`

-#### `color`
+#### `colors`

-The color of the symbol.
+The colors of the symbol.
 For monochrome and hierarchical rendering modes, this is a single color.
 For palette rendering mode, this is an array of colors.
 For multicolor rendering mode, this is ignored and system default values are used.
+This supports hex, hsl(a), rgb(a), web standard color names, PlatformColor and DynamicColorIOS values.

 > required: no
 >
-> type: `string[]`
+> type: `(string | OpaqueColorValue)[]`
 >
 > default: `[]`